apache/cordova-docs/docs/en/edge/cordova/geolocation/parameters/geolocationSuccess.md

 geolocationSuccess
 ==================

-The user's callback function that is called when a geolocation position becomes available (when using with `geolocation.getCurrentPosition`), or when the position changes (when using with `geolocation.watchPosition`).
+The user's callback function that executes when a geolocation position becomes available (when called from `geolocation.getCurrentPosition`), or when the position changes (when called from `geolocation.watchPosition`).

     function(position) {
         // Do something